312arjun/mpp-installer/README.md

 4. **Verify package creation**

-   You should see a new file named `mpp-installer.deb` in the current directory.
+   You should see a new file named `mpp-installer-version-arch.deb` in the current directory.

 ### What the Build Script Creates